IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Collaborating with other NHRIs to raise men's rights issues in regional and international forums;
 -   Encourage other NHRIs to ensure men's rights issues are part of their work.

-See Chapter [8](#reporting), , on page , for more information.
+See Chapter 8, Reporting, on page 61, for more information.

 The *Amman Declaration* says NHRIs have agreed to promote gender equality (which includes the needs and interests of men and boys) in their international and regional work:

 > The NHRIs assembled agreed to the following broad principles and areas of work...

-> Prioritize and promote\... gender equality through their engagement with all international and regional human rights mechanisms, and in their engagement with global processes such as the post-2015 development agenda, the ICPD Beyond 2014 Global Review, the Beijing Platform of Action, and the Vienna Programme of Action;^[Amman Declaration and Program for Action]
+> Prioritize and promote\... gender equality through their engagement with all international and regional human rights mechanisms, and in their engagement with global processes such as the post-2015 development agenda, the ICPD Beyond 2014 Global Review, the Beijing Platform of Action, and the Vienna Programme of Action;\[52]

 # Monitoring & Investigations

 > On a general level, the idea of measuring human rights is inspired by the thinking, once well summed up by the eminent development thinker and practitioner J.K.
-Galbraith, that **"if it is not counted, it tends not to be noticed."** ^[Human Rights Indicators - A Guide to Measurement and Implementation]
+Galbraith, that **"if it is not counted, it tends not to be noticed."** \[42]

 The Human Rights Act 1993 requires the Commission to monitor the Government's compliance with international human rights instruments.
 These instruments identify men's right to equality, non-discrimination, and "equal and effective protection against discrimination".